vwesselkamp/ernie-extension/README.md

 ### Building shadow profile in Chrome
-If you want to retain the cookies and data build in the shadow container of the Chrome tab (the incognito window), even after disabling the extension or closing the browser, you explicetly need to state though.
+If you want to retain the cookies and data build in the shadow container of the Chrome tab (the incognito window), even after disabling the extension or closing the browser, you explicitly need to state that.

 For this purpose, there is a button called "Save shadow cookies" in the popup.
 Click it before closing the window.
 The data will be saved to the extensions database and loaded into the incognito tab the next time you use the extension.